Flux File Orchestration Platform

 For issuing non-standard commands that only your FTP server supports or for fine-grained control over your FTP server, you can issue FTP commands directly to your FTP server within a workflow.

 If your FTP server supports it, you can change file permissions on files on your FTP server.
 This chmod behavior is not part of the FTP specification and may work on one FTP server but not another.

 Call REST Services

-Use Flux to invoke REST services from your jobs and workflows:
+Use Flux to invoke REST services from your workflows: